DavidSamuell/Apartment-Rental-Price-Prediction-in-Jakarta/README.md

 # Apartment Rental Price Estimate in Jakarta: Project Overview
 * A tool that estimate monthly apartment rental prices in Jakarta.
 This could tool be use to help negotiate rental prices when finding an apartment to stay in Jakarta.
 * Scraped over 800 data of apartment in Jakarta using selenium on travelio.com website.
-* Perform cleaning on some columns: Integer extraction, remove row with missing value, and iterative imputing with Bayesian Ridge
+* Perform cleaning on some columns: Integer extraction, remove row with missing value, iterative imputing with Bayesian Ridge, and removing outlier.
-* EDA using various plot like distribution plot, histogram, scatter plot, heatmap, probplot, and geocoding.
+* EDA using various plot like distribution plot, histogram, scatter plot, heatmap, and prob plot.
-* Perform geocoding using Google Maps API; extract coordinates from addresses and plot them on a heatmap.
+* Perform geocoding using Google Maps API; extract coordinates from addresses and plot their price heatmap distribution.
-* Various feature engineering like removing multicollinear features, encoding categorical features, log transform skewed features, obtaining district from address, and handling outliers.
+* Various feature engineering like removing multicollinear features, encoding categorical features, log transform skewed features, and parsing out ```address``` to create new ```sub-district```/```kecamatan``` feature.
 * Optimized Linear, Ridge, Random Forest, Gradient Boosing, and XGBoost model using methods like Random Search CV and manually trying different parameters.
 * Built a client facing API using flask and a simple website interface with html,css, js to simulate how users can input apartment data and get their rental price estimate.